BlueBrain/BioExplorer/README.md

 Various shapes can be selected to represent the RNA sequence: Trefoil knot, torus, star, etc. This allows the sequence to be efficiently packed into a given volume.
 A different color is assigned per type of codon.

 ## Python SDK
-A simple API if exposed via the BioExplorer python library.
+A simple API if exposed via the _BBBE_ python library.
 The API allows scientists to easily create and modify assemblies, according the biological parameters.
-The BioExplorer programming language is not necessarily reflecting the underlying implementation, but is meant to be as simple as close as possible to the language used by the scientists to describe biological assemblies.
+The _BBBE_ programming language is not necessarily reflecting the underlying implementation, but is meant to be as simple as close as possible to the language used by the scientists to describe biological assemblies.

 ## Deployment